Four-manifolds, geometries and knots: Almost coherent, restrained and locally virtually indicable

-Does this remain true if we assume only that $H$ is $FP_2$ and has one end?
+Is $M(K)$ aspherical whenever $B$ is finitely generated and one-ended?
+Does the corollary hold if we assume only that $B$ is $FP_2$ and has one end?

-\begin{cor} If $\pi$ is an ascending HNN extension over an $FP_2$ base $H$ and has an infinite restrained normal subgroup $A$ then either $\pi'$ is finite or $\pi\cong\Phi$ or $M(K)$ is aspherical or $\pi'\cap A=1$ and $\pi/A$ has infinitely many ends. \end{cor}
+\begin{cor} If $\pi$ is an ascending HNN extension over an $FP_2$ base $B$ and has an infinite restrained normal subgroup $A$ then either $\pi'$ is finite or $\pi\cong\Phi$ or $M(K)$ is aspherical or $\pi'\cap A=1$ and $\pi/A$ has infinitely many ends. \end{cor}

-\begin{proof} If $H$ is finite or $A\cap H$ is infinite then $H$ has finitely many ends (cf.\ Corollary 1.15.1) and Theorem 15.3 applies.
-Therefore we may assume that $H$ has infinitely many ends and $A\cap H$ is finite.
-But then $A\not\leq\pi'$, so $\pi$ is virtually $\pi'\times Z$.
-Hence $\pi'=H$ and $M(K)'$ is a $PD_3$-complex.
+\begin{proof} If $B$ is finite or $A\cap{B}$ is infinite then $B$ has finitely many ends (cf.\ Corollary 1.15.1) and Theorem 15.12 applies.
+Therefore we may assume that $B$ has infinitely many ends and $A\cap{B}$ is finite.
+But then $A\not\leq\pi'$, so $\pi$ is virtually $\pi'\times\mathbb{Z}$.
+Hence $\pi'=B$ and $M(K)'$ is a $PD_3$-complex.
 In particular, $\pi'\cap A=1$ and $\pi/A$ has infinitely many ends. \end{proof}

-In \S4 we shall determine all 2-knot groups with $\pi'$ finite.
 If $K$ is the $r$-twist spin of an irreducible 1-knot then the $r^{th}$ power of a meridian is central in $\pi$ and either $\pi'$ is finite or $M(K)$ is aspherical.
 (See \S3 of Chapter 16.)
 The final possibility is realized by Artin spins of nontrivial torus knots.

 \begin{theorem} Let $K$ be a $2$-knot whose group $\pi=\pi K$ is an HNN extension with $FP_2$ base $B$ and associated subgroups $I$ and $\phi(I)=J$.
-If $\pi$ has a restrained normal subgroup $N$ which is not locally finite and $\beta_1^{(2)}(\pi)=0$ then either $\pi'$ is finite or $\pi\cong\Phi$ or $M(K)$ is aspherical or $N$ is locally virtually $Z$ and $\pi/N$ has infinitely many ends. \end{theorem}
+If $\pi$ has a restrained normal subgroup $N$ which is not locally finite and $\beta_1^{(2)}(\pi)=0$ then either $\pi'$ is finite or $\pi\cong\Phi$ or $M(K)$ is aspherical or $N$ is locally virtually $\mathbb{Z}$ and $\pi/N$ has infinitely many ends. \end{theorem}

 \begin{proof} If $\pi'\cap N$ is locally finite then it follows from Britton's lemma (on normal forms in HNN extensions) that either $B\cap N=I\cap N$ or $B\cap N= J\cap N$.
 Moreover $N\not\leq\pi'$ (since $N$ is not locally finite), and so $\pi'/\pi'\cap N$ is finitely generated.
 Hence $B/B\cap N\cong I/I\cap N\cong J/J\cap N$.
 Thus either $B=I$ or $B=J$ and so the HNN extension is ascending.
-If $B$ has finitely many ends we may apply Theorem 15.3.
-Otherwise $B\cap N$ is finite, so $\pi'\cap N=B\cap N$ and $N$ is virtually $Z$.
+If $B$ has finitely many ends we may apply Theorem 15.12.
+Otherwise $B\cap N$ is finite, so $\pi'\cap N=B\cap N$ and $N$ is virtually $\mathbb{Z}$.
 Hence $\pi/N$ is commensurable with $B/B\cap N$, and $e(\pi/N)=\infty$.